-Gum disease describes swelling, soreness or infection of the tissues supporting the teeth.
-There are two main forms of gum disease: gingivitis and periodontal disease.
+Gum disease is the swelling, soreness or infection of the tissues supporting the teeth.
+There are two main types of gum disease: ‘gingivitis' and ‘periodontal disease'.

-The first sign is blood on the toothbrush or in the rinsing water when you clean your teeth.
+The first sign may be blood on your toothbrush when you clean your teeth.
 Your gums may also bleed when you are eating, leaving a bad taste in your mouth.
 Your breath may also become unpleasant.

 The first thing to do is visit your dentist for a thorough check-up of your teeth and gums.
 The dentist can measure the ‘cuff' of gum around each tooth to see if there is any sign that periodontal disease has started.
 X-rays may also be needed to see the amount of bone that has been lost.
 This assessment is very important, so the correct treatment can be prescribed for you.

 Once your teeth are clean, your dentist may decide to carry out further cleaning of the roots of the teeth, to make sure that the last pockets of bacteria are removed.
-This is known as root planing.
-You'll probably need the treatment area to be numbed before anything is done.
+This is known as ‘root planing'.
+You may need the treatment area to be numbed before anything is done.
 Afterwards, you may feel some discomfort for up to 48 hours.